 - herpes viruses

-You are at an increased risk of developing labyrinthitis if you:
+You have an increased risk of developing labyrinthitis if

 - drink large quantities of alcohol